git-for-windows/git-for-windows.github.io/content/problems-specific-to-32-bit.md

 ---
-title: "32 bit issues"
+title: "Problems specific to 32-bit"
 aliases:
   - "32-bit-issues"
 ---
-# 32-bit issues
+# Problems specific to 32-bit

 ## What is the problem with running Git for Windows in 32-bit mode?